 Insertion sort is a simple algorithm.
 Insertion sort logic works as follows: To insert an element in an already existing set, we make room for the new item by moving larger items one position to the right.
 Then insert the new item at the newly available position.
 The algorithm most often used to sort cards in […]

 Selection sort is one of the simplest sorting algorithms.
 It is easy to implement but it is not very efficient.
 The algorithm divides the input list into two parts: the sublist of items already sorted, which is built up from left to right at the front (left) of the list, and the sublist of items […]

-Computing height of a tree in Computer Science is very common.
+Computing the height of a tree in Computer Science is very common.
 Most of the examples and online discussions talk about computing the height of a Binary Tree.
 The example method I am sharing can be used to compute the height of any tree.
-So even if you have a non-Binary tree, you can use this method […]
+So even if you have a non-binary tree, you can use […]